Researchers continue to conduct case studies to further innovations in zirconia dental implants. Read more for the latest news regarding zirconia...

-Since receiving FDA approval in 2011, zirconia dental implants are becoming used by more and more clinicians.
+Since receiving FDA approval in 2011, zirconia dental implants have been selected by more and more clinicians.
 These implants have been used in Europe for over a decade and can provide excellent biocompatibility and stability.
-Although not suitable for everyone, sometimes zirconia dental implants may be a better choice for particular clinical situations.
+Although not suitable for everyone, sometimes zirconia dental implants may be better for specific clinical situations.

 Please be reminded that our experienced technical team is here to assist you should you wish to discuss a case in more detail.